-We believe the answer lies in the continued rise self-employed professionals, a population that brings highly specialized services to the workforce.
-The number of self-employed individuals in the U.S. increased to 41.8 million in 2018, and generated roughly $1.3 trillion of revenue for the U.S. economy—equal to about 6.7% of U.S. GDP.
+We believe the answer is self-employed professionals, a population that brings highly specialized services to the workforce.
+The number of self-employed individuals is currently at 51 million and rising.
 Not to our surprise, many of these independent professionals have the skills top organizations are seeking.

 This leaves us with two options:

-2. Shift talent recruitment strategy to include the use of independent professional resources on a project basis
+- Shift talent recruitment strategies to include the use of independent contractors on a project basis

 But aren’t independent contractors risky?
 Yes, engaging independent contractors can be risky, but by working with a compliance and engagement partner, companies can onboard these resources at a cost-effective price without all the risks commonly involved.